This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 The Daily Living part pays £54.45 a week at standard rate and £81.30 at enhanced rate.
 You can claim this if you have any difficulty with preparing food or eating, washing, dressing, communicating, managing medicines and making decisions about money.

 The Mobility part pays £21.55 a week at standard rate and £56.75 at enhanced rate.
 You can claim this if you have difficulty going out or moving around.

 You automatically qualify for enhanced rates if you are not expected to live more than 6 months.
 If not, your rate is worked out following an assessment of your needs.
 It is paid every 4 weeks into your bank account.

-To claim, phone your local JobCentre Plus (DWP) office, who will send you a form to fill in.
+To claim, phone the DWP Personal Independence Payment (PIP) claims line on 0800 917 2222 (textphone 0345 601 6677).
+They will send you a form to fill in.
 You may need to have a medical assessment to check how your condition affects you.

 You can claim Attendance Allowance if you are 65 or over, and need help with personal care because of illness or disability.
 You must have needed help for at least 6 months, unless you are terminally ill in which case, you can get the higher rate of AA straight away.

 This benefit is not based on National Insurance contributions and is not means tested in any way.
 There are 2 rates of AA for help with personal care

 - A lower rate of £54.45 per week if you need help during either the day or night

 - A higher rate of £81.30 per week if you need help during both the day and night or are terminally ill